You wouldn’t believe how many amazing tourist attractions there are within a short drive of Edinburgh…

 Address: Castle Hill, Doune FK16 6EA

 The TV and book series ‘Outlander’ tells the story of Claire, a WWII nurse who gets transported back in time to 1743 and gets embroiled in the ill-fated Jacobite uprising, alongside her impossibly buff husband Jamie.
-And it’s here at Doune Castle where much of the filming for the extremely popular first season takes place.
+And it’s here at Doune Castle where much of the filming for the extremely popular first season took place.

 But there’s more to this historic building than TV shows.
 Built in the 13th-century, the castle was at one time the official residence of the Duke of Albany and was a showcase for his wealth and power.
 That’s something that can be clearly seen as you make your way through the maze of rooms and corridors inside the castle, with enormous spaces like the Great Hall giving you some idea of the importance that was given to entertaining guests back in those days.